exakat/exakat/docs/src/Installation.rst

     docker run -it -v $(pwd)/projects:/usr/src/exakat/projects --rm --name my-exakat exakat/exakat project -p <project name>

 For large code bases, it may be necessary to increase the allocated memory for the graph database.
-Do this by using the JAVA_OPTIONS environnement variable when you start the docker command : this example gives 2Gb of RAM to the graphdb.
+Do this by using the JAVA_OPTIONS environment variable when you start the docker command : this example gives 2Gb of RAM to the graphdb.
 That should cover medium size applications.

 ::